utsah-ide/utsah-ide/README.md

 # Overview:
-An enthusiastic avegeek intrigued by electronics, navigating uni-life.<br> 3rd Year ECE Undergraduate at KIIT DU
+An enthusiastic avgeek intrigued by electronics, navigating uni-life. 🎓
+<br> 3rd Year ECE Undergraduate at KIIT DU 🪐

 ## Connect with Me: